kennedy-273/Personal-Journaling-App/README.md

 To get started with the Personal Journaling App, you will need to have Node.js installed on your machine.
 Then, you can follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine: https://github.com/kennedy-273/Personal-Journaling-App.git

-2. Navigate to the project directory and install the dependencies using `npm install` or `yarn install`.
+2. Navigate to the project directory:

+    cd Personal-Journaling-App

+3. install the dependencies using:

+    npm install
+        or
+    yarn install

-3. If you're using `expo`, start the project by running `expo start`, or  `npm start ` or `yarn start` depends on what work best for tou.
+3. If you're using `expo`, start the project by running `expo start`, or  `npm start ` or `yarn start` depends on what you are using.

-## Contributing

-Contributions to the Personal Journaling App are welcome!
-Please feel free to submit pull requests or open issues to discuss potential improvements or features.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+### Demo